|

 Exam Length and Format

-The CPNRE is presented in one Test Book that is written over a 4 hour period.
+The CPNRE is taken over a 4 hour period.

-The CPNRE consists of between 180 and 200 objective multiple-choice questions.
+The CPNRE consists of between 165 and 170 multiple-choice questions.

 The multiple-choice questions are presented either within a case-based scenario or as